mat3usz-mk/mat3usz-mk/README.md

 - 👋 Hi, I’m @mat3usz-mk
 - 👀 I’m interested in coding, AI, web3, NFT;
-- 🌱 I’m currently learning polygon,python;
+- 🌱 I’m currently learning Solidity, python;
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...